Gordon Lee (footballer): Aston Villa

 Lee turned professional at Aston Villa upon his demobilization from National service in the Royal Air Force in October 1955, having been recommended to the club by former player Jackie Martin; Villa would pay a total of £250 to Hednesford after targets were met.
 Villa won the FA Cup in 1957, though Lee did not feature in the final.
 He instead had to wait until September 1958 before making his First Division debut in a 3–2 defeat to Nottingham Forest.
-The club were bottom of the league by December of the 1958–59 season, and new boss Joe Mercer could not steer them away from relegation.
-In 1959–60, the "Villans" were crowned Second Division champions, finishing one point above runners-up Cardiff City – however Lee did not feature in the campaign.
-They posted a ninth-place finish in the 1960–61 season and won the League Cup, by which time Lee had re-established himself in the first team.
+The club were bottom of the league by December of the 1958–59 season.
+The new boss Joe Mercer could not steer them away from relegation.
+In 1959–60, the "Villans" were crowned Second Division champions, finishing one point above runners-up Cardiff City – However, Lee did not feature in the campaign.
+They posted a ninth-place finish in the 1960–61 season and won the League Cup, by which time Lee had re-established himself in the first-team.
 Lee played in both legs of the 1961 final, which saw Villa defeat Rotherham United 3–2 on aggregate to become the inaugural winners of the competition.
 Villa finished seventh in 1961–62, before dropping to 15th in 1962–63.
-They again reached the League Cup final in 1963, and Lee played in both legs of the 3–1 aggregate defeat to rival's Birmingham City.
+They again reached the League Cup final in 1963.
+Lee played in both legs of the 3–1 aggregate defeat to rival's Birmingham City.
 They dropped to 19th in 1963–64, though still managed to finish ahead of Birmingham and to avoid relegation by a six points margin.
 They then finished 16th in both the 1964–65 and 1965–66 campaigns under new manager Dick Taylor.
 Lee made 142 appearances in all competitions, playing his final game for the club against West Ham United in March 1965, before he left Villa Park.